Sri Lanka Armoured Corps

-The Sri Lanka Armoured Corps (SLAC) provides the armour capability of the Sri Lanka Army, with vehicles such as the T-55AM2, and type 80/88 main battle tanks; the BMP infantry fighting vehicle; and the BTR-80, and WZ551 armoured personnel carriers.
-It comprises six regular armoured regiments, a volunteer regiment, and a regimental band.
+The Sri Lanka Armoured Corps (SLAC) provides the armour capability of the Sri Lanka Army, with vehicles such as the T-55AM2 main battle tank; the BMP infantry fighting vehicle; and the BTR-80 and WZ551 armoured personnel carriers.
+It comprises five regular armoured regiments, a volunteer regiment, and a regimental band.
 It has an independent Armoured Brigade and is headquartered at Rock House Army Camp, Colombo.

 History

 Formation

 The Ceylon Army was established in 1949.
-Under Prime Minister Colonel Sir John Kotelawala, the Government of Ceylon decided on the need to add armor to support infantry elements of the newly established regular army.
+Under Prime Minister Colonel Sir John Kotelawala, the Government of Ceylon decided on the need to add armour to support infantry elements of the newly established regular army.
 To this effect a cavalry arm was considered and the 1st Reconnaissance Squadron was established on 1 October 1955 under the command of Major D. S. Attygalle at the Echelon Barracks.
 Squadron moved to Ridiyagama for training with British Army advisers from the Queen's Dragoons Guards received four British Ferret unturreted scout cars along with twenty BSA M20 with side cars that were armed with Bren light machine gun.
 The squadron expanded its number of personal and increased its training.
 In 1957, the squadron moved to Ampara on flood relief duties and in December moved to Rock House Army Camp in Colombo, which became its regimental headquarters.
 In 1958, the squadron was deployed to counter the communal riots and on 15 December 1958 it was expanded to a formation reconnaissance regiment with two recce squadrons and had increased its fleet with BSA M21 motorcycles, eight Ferret Mk II Scout Cars and two Daimler Armoured Cars.
 The 1st Reconnaissance Regiment became allied to and inherited the traditions of Queen's Dragoons Guards and it became the Ceylon Armoured Corps.

 1971 Insurrection

 The 1st Recce Regiment was deployed on several occasions in the 1950s and 1960s on flood relief and internal security operations.
 It was deployed for counter-insurgency operations in Kurunegala and Anuradhapura districts under the command of Lieutenant Colonel Cyril Ranatunga during the 1971 Insurrection against the JVP.
-In 1971, the regiment received twelve British Alvis Saladin armoured cars in May and ten Soviet BTR-152 armored personnel carriers (APCs) in November to supplement its counter-insurgency operations with a third squadron.
+In 1971, the regiment received twelve British Alvis Saladin armoured cars in May and ten Soviet BTR-152 armoured personnel carriers (APCs) in November to supplement its counter-insurgency operations with a third squadron.
 When Sri Lanka became a republic in 1972, the CAC became the Sri Lanka Armoured Corps.
 Following the insurrection, the regiment deployed a saber squadron to provide security for the Criminal Justice Commission from 1973 to 1976.
 A forth squadron was raised in 1974.